A collection of gender-inclusive French language resources is available here.

-Kiki Kosnick received a Ph.D. in French and Gender and Women’s Studies from the University of Wisconsin-Madison (2016) and joined the Augustana faculty in 2017 after teaching at Grinnell College for three years.
+I completed my Ph.D. in French with a minor in Gender and Women’s Studies at the University of Wisconsin-Madison in 2016.
+Before starting at Augustana in the fall of 2017, I was a visiting faculty member at Grinnell College for three years.

-Dr. Kosnick has presented and published on authors including Nina Bouraoui, Anne Garréta, and Monique Wittig.
-Their 2019 article in Modern & Contemporary France, “The Everyday Poetics of Gender-Inclusive French: Strategies for Navigating the Linguistic Landscape,” won the MLA Women’s Caucus 2019 Florence Howe Award for outstanding feminist scholarship.
-Their related essay, “Inclusive Language Pedagogy for (Un)Teaching Gender in French,” is forthcoming from Routledge in Teaching Diversity and Inclusion: Examples from a French-Speaking Classroom, eds.
-E. Nicole Meyer and Eilene Hoft-March.
+My recent scholarship centers queer and feminist approaches to (teaching) gender-inclusive French.
+My article “The Everyday Poetics of Gender-Inclusive French: Strategies for Navigating the Linguistic Landscape” won the 2019 Florence Howe Award for outstanding feminist scholarship.
+In 2021, my essay “Inclusive Language Pedagogy for (Un)Teaching Gender in French” appeared in Teaching Diversity and Inclusion: Examples from a French-Speaking Classroom.

-Raised in northern Michigan’s Straits of Mackinac area, Kosnick was a first-generation college student who has since lived abroad in France and Switzerland and spent a year working odd jobs while traveling the U.S. in a motorhome.
+I grew up in northern Michigan’s Straits of Mackinac area and was a first-generation college student.
+I have since lived abroad in France and Switzerland and spent a year working odd jobs while traveling the U.S. in a motorhome.

 WGSS 350: Queer Theories